-All review documents should be submitted electronically to Thehil Singh, Coordinator of Student Success (773-947-6317; osa@mccormick.edu; office #357), and to the faculty members participating in the review.
-Preliminary drafts of the thesis are due no later than the end of March, and Graduation presentations are due at the end of January.
+All review documents should be submitted electronically to Chrisida Anandan, Academic and Spiritual Support Coordinator (773-947-6317; osa@mccormick.edu), and to the faculty members participating in the review.
+Graduation presentations are due at the end of January and the submission of thesis are due to your first and second readers no later than March 22.